PokerStars NJ Bonus Code

 What has caused the delay of PokerStars in New Jersey?

-The New Jersey Division of Gaming Enforcement was concerned about the past legal issues of PokerStars involving the US Department of Justice.
+The New Jersey Division of Gaming Enforcement had concerns about the past legal issues of PokerStars involving the US Department of Justice.
 The original PokerStars founder had not yet settled with the US Government at the time of the sale to Amaya Gaming.

 The sale of PokerStars satisfied any issues New Jersey regulators had with the company.